 - a.
-Scenic Vista or Resource: The project site is located in a community region surrounded by similarly zoned residential properties.
-No scenic vistas, as designated by the county General Plan, are located in the vicinity of the site (El Dorado County, 2003, p.
-5.3-3 through 5.3-5).
-The project site is not adjacent to or visible from a State Scenic Highway.
-There would be no impact. - b.
-Scenic Resources: The project site is not visible from an officially designated State Scenic Highway or county-designated scenic highway, or any roadway that is part of a corridor protection program (Caltrans, 2013).
+Scenic Vista or Resource: No scenic vistas, as designated by the County General Plan, are located in the vicinity of the site.
+The proposed project site is not adjacent to, or visible from, a State Scenic Highway.
+Any new structures would require permits for construction and would be required to comply with the applicable General Plan policies and Zoning Ordinance regulations.
+There would be no impact as a result of project approval. - b.
+Scenic Resources: The project site is not visible from an officially designated State Scenic Highway or county designated scenic highway, or any roadway that is part of a corridor protection program.
 There are no views of the site from public parks or scenic vistas.
-Though there are trees on site and within the project vicinity, there are no trees or historic buildings that have been identified by the County as contributing to exceptional aesthetic value at the project site, and no trees are proposed for removal.
-There would be no impact. - c.
-Visual Character: Each proposed lot would have the capability for single-family residential development, such as a primary dwelling, secondary dwelling, and accessory residential structures(s).
-The site is surrounded by other single-family homes on similarly zoned residential parcels.
-The proposed project would not affect the visual character of the surrounding area to a significant degree.
-There would be no impact. - d.
-Light and Glare: No development of new structures or light sources is being proposed as a part of this project.
-Any lighting associated with potential future development shall be consistent with County Lighting
+Though the subject parcels are surrounded by dense tree cover, there are no trees or historic buildings in the project vicinity that have been identified by the County as contributing to exceptional aesthetic value at the project site.
+There would be no impact as a result of project approval. - visual Character: The existing visual character of the undeveloped project site is dense tree and vegetation growth and a natural landscape.
+Grading for the purpose of realigning the existing road on the site is being proposed and each resulting parcel would have the capability for single-family residential development, as well as associated accessory structures.
+Approval of the project would not substantially degrade the existing visual character of the site or its surroundings.
+Any potential impacts would be less than significant. - d.
+Light and Glare: The proposed project does not include any substantial new light sources; however, the project would allow for residential development on each of the new parcels in the future which may produce minimal new light and glare.
+Future development would be required to comply with the County lighting ordinance requirements, including the shielding of lights to avoid potential glare, and would be reviewed during the building permit process.
+Any potential impacts would be less than significant.